JonMasterson/WordPress-Post-Like-System/README.md

 It's a bit outdated at this point, but check out <a href="http://hofmannsven.com/2013/laboratory/wordpress-post-like-system/" target="_blank">this post</a> on <a href="https://twitter.com/hofmannsven" target="_blank">Sven Hofmann's</a> site for more information.

-Originally, this system utilized <a href="http://fontawesome.io/" target="_blank">Font Awesome</a> for the heart and gear icons.
-The Font Awesome version is still available in the <em>vendor</em> folder for those who are already using Font Awesome in their theme.

 <h3>Four Steps to Glory</h3>
 <ol>
   <li>Add the CSS to your theme's main stylesheet.</li>